hedonistrh/bestekar/blog_part1_draft.md

 We have used _LSTM, LeakyReLU, BatchNormalization, Dropout and Dense_ layers.
 Let's look closely each one.

 - LSTM layer is recurrent layer.
 You can find the more information about LSTM in previous paragraph.
+(We use *return_sequences=True* for stacked LSTM)

 - LeakyReLU is activation function.
 It is attempt to fix the “dying ReLU” problem.